On volumes and the generic invariance of Fano type varieties: Introduction

 Our first result on the conjecture is as follows:

-\begin{theorem} Consider $v>0$ as a positive number.
-Suppose $(X,\Delta)$ is a pair over an algebraically closed field $k$ of characteristic $0$.
+\begin{theorem} Suppose $(X,\Delta)$ is a projective pair over an algebraically closed field $k$ of characteristic $0$.
 Let $X\to S$ be a projective and surjective morphism between two normal varieties over $k$.
 Then the following are equivalent: